mohamed-zein/java-lambdas-streams/README.md

 #### Summary
 Streams are for performing operations on a group of elements in functional style and not for storing things.

+### 5. Challenge: Using streams
+Challenge Instruction:
+* Update the code in the `PlanetUtils` class.
+* Get all the tests in `PlanetUtilsTest` passing.